ZmRAJA/MDiskBOT/README.md

-# MDisk Unlimited Link Convertor Bot 🔥
+# MDisk Offical Unlimited Link Convertor Bot 🔥

 Convert others MDisk link to your Link and also by direct forward post from other channel...
 Supports Bitly Links as well